bfollek/advent2018/README.md

 * The most readable version (IMO) uses a helper function.
 It performed as well as the more cryptic versions.

 Possible Explanations:
-* The high quality of the Elixir compiler and the beam VM;
+* The high quality of the elixir compiler and the beam VM;
 * I'm using a benchmarking tool I don't know to benchmark code I wrote in a language I don't know to solve a trivial problem.
 There may be tunnel-sized holes anywhere in my approach.

 #### Part 2